By collaborating in the cloud and creating "virtual twins", cities will be able to visualize the effect of their choices in advance.

 Cities are using advanced collaboration software, such as the 3DEXPERIENCE platform developed by the French Dassault Systèmes, to support complex decisions, coordinate operations and keep vital services running.

-In France, for example, the city of Rennes is a case worth mentioning about the results of cloud collaboration.
-The "Virtual Rennes" is a place of encounter and consultation between the networks of organizations "in the flesh", which can follow and compare their projects, from the economy to the environment passing through the needs of citizens.
+In France, for example, the city of Rennes is a case worth mentioning regarding the results of cloud collaboration.
+The “Virtual Rennes” is a meeting and concertation ground between networks of “flesh and blood” organizations, which can follow and compare their projects, from the economy to the environment, passing through the needs of citizens.

-"Technology doesn't solve problems," he says Guido Porro, Managing Director EUROMED, Dassault Systèmes.
-"People do.
-Improving disaster response and building resilience means helping different groups of people to work together, and that's what our platform does."
+“Technology doesn't solve problems,” he says Guido Porro, Managing Director EUROMED, Dassault Systèmes.
+“People do.
+Improving disaster response and building resilience means helping diverse groups of people work together, and that's what our platform does."

 Guido Porro, Managing Director EUROMED, Dassault Systèmes